-A federal regulation, part of which is quoted in the list below, makes health insurance a condition of Exchange Visitor status in the United States, and specifies the types and levels of coverage.
+Federal regulations governing the J-1 Exchange Visitor Program requires all exchange visitors to carry insurance meeting specific coverage amounts, which have been outlined below.
 The requirement applies to all exchange visitors and their J-2 dependents.
 Under this regulation, if you fail to carry the required insurance, for yourself or your J-2 dependents, the University must terminate your participation in its Exchange Visitor program, and report that termination to the State Department.
 Termination would end your J-1 status and your eligibility, and that of your J-2 dependents, for employment, and would jeopardize your affiliation with the University.
 Compliance is your responsibility.
 Some medical plans, those offered through the University or perhaps your national health insurance, meet the requirements.
 If you are considering coverage from a source other than the University, for yourself or your dependents, you should ask a representative of the provider for confirmation that that insurance meets the government requirements quoted below.
 If it does in all respects except for "medical evacuation" (the cost of transportation home in case of serious illness) or "repatriation of remains" (shipment of a body to the home country in case of death), you may purchase that coverage from a separate source.

 Students in J-1 status must also meet the University’s requirements for adequate insurance coverage, either by enrolling in the University’s student health insurance plan (U-SHIP) or by providing proof of active coverage in an alternate plan that is comparable to U-SHIP.
-To review the criteria for comparable coverage to U-SHIP, see here: Comparability of Coverage.
+To review the criteria for comparable coverage to U-SHIP, the the University Comparable Coverage chart.

 Insurance Requirements for Exchange Visitors